What is vaginal atrophy?

 - Moisturizers: Replens, Vagisil Feminine moisturizer, etc.

-- When using condoms, avoid petroleum jelly and petroleum-based lubricants as break down of latex condoms will occur.
+- When using condoms, avoid petroleum jelly and petroleum-based lubricants as a break down of latex condoms will occur.

 - Prescription medications may include the use of: